References for Irish English

 Bliss, Alan J. 1979.
 Spoken English in Ireland 1600-1740.
 Twenty-seven representative texts assembled and analysed.
 Dublin: Cadenus Press.

 Hickey, Raymond.
 2003.
-A corpus of Irish English, in: Hickey, Raymond.
+A corpus of Irish English, in: Raymond Hickey.
 Corpus Presenter.
 Processing software for language analysis.
 Amsterdam: John Benjamins.

 Hickey, Raymond.
 2004.
 A Sound Atlas of Irish English, Berlin / New York: Mouton de Gruyter.

-McCafferty, Kevin and Carolina Amador-Moreno (under construction) A Corpus of Irish English Correspondence.
+McCafferty, Kevin and Carolina Amador-Moreno (now finalised) A Corpus of Irish English Correspondence.
 University of Bergen, Norway.

 DeCamp, David and Ian Hancock (eds) 1974.
 Pidgins and creoles: Current trends and prospects.
 Washington: Georgetown University Press.